kelloggm/object-construction-checker/README.md

 <dt><code>@This</code></dt>
 <dd>may only be written on a method return type, and means that the method returns its receiver.
 This is helpful when type-checking fluent APIs.
+This annotation is documented in the
+<a href="https://checkerframework.org/manual/#returns-receiver-checker">Checker Framework manual</a>.
 </dd>
 </dl>